 Both specifications take advantage of the Forward Error Correction (FEC) on the host port, in accordance with IEEE 802.3bj KR4 RS FEC.
 One key advantage of CWDM is that the lasers do not need to be cooled or temperature controlled, resulting in lower power consumption and simplicity of manufacturing.
 100G 4WDM-10 transceivers share these advantages and furthermore are specified to be fully interoperable with CWDM4 products.
 The 100G-4WDM-10 specification does not restrict the form-factor although high-density QSFP28 modules are expected to be dominant.

 4WDM-20 and 4WDM-40 are added on the basis of the 100G 4WDM-10.
 They employ LAN-WDM wavelength grid on the basis of IEEE 100GBASE-LR4 and ER4, over duplex single-mode fiber (SMF).
 Simultaneously, they also utilize the IEEE 802.3 KR4 RS FEC used on the host interface to reduce the cost.

 It is commented by related expert that the new 20kms and 40kms specifications are an important milestone to enable this market.
-Thus, the prospect of 4WDM optical transceivers are worth expecting.
-For most of optical component suppliers, it means another opportunity.
-Gigalight, as the design innovator in global optical interconnect field, surely seizes the chance and pushes out one new product: QSFP28 4WDM 40KM.
-(About this product, you can click it or visit Gigalight website to know more).
+Thus, the prospect of 4WDM optical transceivers is worth expecting.
+For most optical component suppliers, it means another opportunity.